Atticus29/dataJitsu/specs.md

 - [ ] Add more passes to moves.ts

 # Completed TODOs
+- [x] Custom categories
+  - [x] weight class
+    - [x] Dropdown
+    - [x] Dialogue
+    - [x] Dialogue adds approval display for admin
+    - [x] Form validation in dialog
+    - [x] Doesn't add it and sends a little snackbar saying move name already exists if so
+    - [x] Approval adds to db and removes from candidate list, and awards reputation points
+    - [x] Disapproval removes from candidate list and substitutes, "flag me"
+    - [x] Feature to delete move name from move list
+    - [x] Renames move in the other matches that used it since? ...NOPE not needed, I don't think
+    - [x] Put delete feature under control of isAdmin (or isModerator?)
+    - [x] Standardize how these things are capitalized
+    - [x] Test written to make sure name addition is seen in match
+    - [x] Test written to make sure name approval is seen in admin list; delete name at the end
+    - [x] Test written to make sure name disapproval displays flagged message
+    - [x] Test written to make sure you can't add a duplicate name
+  - [x] tournament
+    - [x] Dropdown
+    - [x] Dialogue
+    - [x] Dialogue adds approval display for admin
+    - [x] Form validation in dialog
+    - [x] Doesn't add it and sends a little snackbar saying move name already exists if so
+    - [x] Approval adds to db and removes from candidate list, and awards reputation points
+    - [x] Disapproval removes from candidate list and substitutes, "flag me"
+    - [x] Feature to delete move name from move list
+    - [x] Put delete feature under control of isAdmin (or isModerator?)
+    - [x] Added in alphabetical order
+    - [x] Standardize how these things are capitalized
+    - [x] Test written to make sure name addition is seen in match
+    - [x] Test written to make sure name approval is seen in admin list; delete name at the end
+    - [x] Test written to make sure name disapproval displays flagged message
+    - [x] Test written to make sure you can't add a duplicate name
+  - [x] age class
+    - [x] Dropdown
+    - [x] Dialogue
+    - [x] Dialogue adds approval display for admin
+    - [x] Form validation in dialog
+    - [x] Doesn't add it and sends a little snackbar saying move name already exists if so
+    - [x] Approval adds to db and removes from candidate list, and awards reputation points
+    - [x] Disapproval removes from candidate list and substitutes, "flag me"
+    - [x] Feature to delete move name from move list
+    - [x] Put delete feature under control of isAdmin (or isModerator?)
+    - [x] Added in alphabetical order
+    - [x] Standardize how these things are capitalized
+    - [x] Test written to make sure name addition is seen in match
+    - [x] Test written to make sure name approval is seen in admin list; delete name at the end
+    - [x] Test written to make sure name disapproval displays flagged message
+    - [x] Test written to make sure you can't add a duplicate name
+- [x] Have custom no gi rank option, and add unknown to it
+    - [x] Passing tests
+- [x] Have custom age class, and add unknown to it
+    - [x] Passing tests
+- [x] Have custom location option, and add unknown to it
+    - [x] Passing tests
+- [x] Have custom tournament option, and add unknown to it
+    - [x] Passing tests
+- [x] Add new move options to every section
 - [x] Have custom weight class options, and add unknown to it
 - [x] ADDING FEATURE WHERE DISAPPROVED NAME GETS SUBSTITUTED and check whether the same exists for tournament name cross listed in spec file
 - [x] Enter upon password completion for login should trigger login button